 - Cook with smaller appliances if possible.

-There are also many bigger steps you can take to reduce your energy consumption and lower your bills.
+There are also many bigger steps you can take to reduce your energy consumption and cut your energy costs.
 Consider:

 - Install solar panels in your home.

 - Seal all cracks and openings to maintain insulation.
 Weatherproof the house by sealing all windows and doors.